 Poppy Tooker is a native New Orleanian who has spent her life immersed in the vibrant colors and flavors of her state.

-After being tapped to update one of the earliest Louisiana cookbooks, Madame Begue’s Creole Recipes of Old New Orleans Creole Cookery first published in 1900, Poppy went on to continue the story of Begue’s with the recently published Tujague's Cookbook, Creole Recipes and Lore in the Grand New Orleans Tradition.
+After being tapped to update one of the earliest Louisiana cookbooks, Madame Begue’s Creole Recipes of Old New Orleans Creole Cookery, which was first published in 1900, Poppy went on to continue the story of Begue’s with Tujague's Cookbook, Creole Recipes and Lore in the Grand New Orleans Tradition.

 Her on-camera flair has been on national television alongside celebrities that include Bobby Flay, Andrew Zimmern, Jeff Corwin, Mo Rocca, and even Wynton Marsalis.

 Poppy founded the Slow Food New Orleans Chapter in 1999 creating one of the first 10 chapters in the United States.
 She was selected to serve as an International Governor with the movement.
 Following Hurricane Katrina, Slow Food founder Carlo Petrini awarded Poppy with its first ever leadership award.

 Following Hurricane Katrina, Poppy was recognized by the Times Picayune as a "Hero of the Storm”, a story which was nationally told on the Weather Channel.
 In 2012, Southern Living magazine named Poppy a “Hero of the New South” for her work in foodways.
-The International Association of Cooking Professionals recognized Poppy’s efforts in April 2008, with their first ever, Community Service Award.
+The International Association of Cooking Professionals recognized Poppy’s efforts in April 2008, with their first ever Community Service Award.